-- Information for completing Exit Counseling at https://studentloans.gov/exit-counseling
+- Information for completing Exit Counseling

-- Replaying student loans
+- Repaying student loans

 - Consequences of delinquency and default

 - Contact information for the Student Loan Services

 - Filing for determent/forbearance

 - Current interest rates

 - Maintaining contact with the lender

 - Making timely payments

 - Maintaining a budget

 The U.S. Department of Education Ombudsman Office was created to help borrowers with difficult problems.
 Borrowers can submit problems online, by telephone, or postal mail.
 Contact information is below.